peterkwkwan/Programming_Theory/blockchain/8_blockchain_problems.md

 A lot of computational power is required to solve the mathematical puzzle
 - as the reward of mining increases, more and more resources will be poured into finding the correct nonce
+- in 2021, the energy used to mine a single Bitcoin is equivalent to at least 13 years of a typical household electricity consumption